 It’s true – an editorial workflow probably isn’t the most exciting part of your content marketing efforts.
-However, it is nevertheless one of the most important, and no quality content strategy should be without one.
+However, having a concrete editorial process is nevertheless one of the most important, and no quality content strategy should be without one.

 In fact, a content strategy is likely to be no strategy at all without an editorial workflow guiding the sails – rather, it will just be one piece of content being published after another, with no real structure linking them all together to help you achieve your goals.

-Indeed, more than half (54%) of content marketers in the UK are either unsure or have no idea at all about what a successful or effective content marketing program looks like.
+Indeed, more than half (54%) of content marketers in the UK are either unsure or have no idea at all about what a successful or effective content marketing program looks like, or the strategy behind the best content projects out there.

 (Image source: contentmarketinginstitute.com)